 - Paint, Glaze and Fire or some other ceramics painting spot (you can take the older kids or whatever)

 - IKEA in Merriam ...
-I hear if you sign up for the family card we are talking about free kid meals and lots of roaming space
+If you sign up for the family card we are talking about free kid meals on Tuesdays, free coffee for you and lots of roaming space.
+Here is my post about that.

 - Steamboat Arabia Museum